virginiatieghi/caloriecounterassignment/calorieexercise/readme.md

 ExerciseCalorie1: This file contains all the tasks detailed in Notion up to store your data in Json files.

-Functions: this is a list of all the functions I created, which are ready to be testded.
+Functions: this is a list of all the functions I created, which are ready to be tested.

 Constants: this is a list of all the data (the menus) provided.